Call Us: 336.299.3060

 In female animals, the uterus and ovaries are removed through a small incision in the abdominal wall, which makes them unable to get pregnant.
 In male dogs and cats, the scrotum is not removed, only the testicles.
 This prevents the production of sperm, meaning they will no longer be able to father puppies or kittens.
 Our patients are completely asleep during surgery and are unable to feel or move.

 Your pet will receive a small, green tattoo near the incision site.
 This tattoo is not another incision—it’s just a small score in the top layers of the skin filled with tattoo ink and covered with surgical glue.
 The tattoo will ensure that

 anyone examining your animal will know they have been sterilized.

-IMPORTANT NOTICE: All spay, neuter and grooming appointments scheduled for December 1, 2016 or after will require a $10 scheduling deposit.
+IMPORTANT NOTICE: All spay and neuter appointments require a $10 scheduling deposit.
 This deposit will be used towards the total amount due the day of your appointment.
 This deposit is non-refundable.
-This deposit will roll over to your next visit if rescheduled 24 hours prior to scheduled check-in time.
+This deposit will roll over to your next visit if rescheduled 48 hours prior to scheduled check-in time.
 Appointments may be rescheduled twice.
-Deposits will be lost if the appointment is canceled, not rescheduled 24 hours before or marked as a “no-show”.
+Deposits will be lost if the appointment is canceled, not rescheduled 48 hours before or marked as a “no-show”.